 Midfielder: Kostas Katsouranis

-A versatile defensive midfielder, Katsouranis is now 35 and a free agent after leaving PAOK and featured three times – against Colombia, Japan and Costa Rica – at the 2014 FIFA World Cup, where Greece reached the knockout stage for the first time.
-He earned the first of his 114 caps in August 2003, moving to Benfica from AEK in 2006.
-Katsouranis returned to Greece in 2009 with Panathinaikos, helping them to a domestic double in 2010, and transferred to Salonika in December 2012, eventually becoming PAOK's co-captain.
+A versatile defensive midfielder, Katsouranis called time on his career at the age of 36.
+He played at three UEFA European Championships and two FIFA World Cups, making three appearances in Brazil in 2014 when Greece reached the knockout stage for the first time.
+He earned the first of his 116 caps in August 2003, moving to Benfica from AEK in 2006.
+Katsouranis returned to Greece in 2009 with Panathinaikos, helping them to a domestic double in 2010.
+Later with PAOK, he played in India and finished up with a six-month stint at Atromitos.

 Midfielder: Stelios Giannakopoulos

 Giannakopoulos is a regular pundit on Greek TV.
 In 2010, he retired from playing to become president of Greek Professional Footballers' Association and two years later started his coaching career with Paniliakos FC.
 The suspension of Giorgos Karagounis meant Giannakopoulos started the Lisbon final.
 Almost 13 months earlier he had scored in a 1-0 qualifying win against Spain in Zaragoza, a victory that kick-started Greece's run to glory.
 The former Bolton Wanderers, Hull City and Larissa man enjoyed his best years with Olympiacos, winning the league in each of his seven seasons.